What is Wrongful Death?

 Claims of Parents for Unborn Children

-Parents of an unborn child are included under the protection of the wrongful death statute, and may bring an action for the unborn fetus that dies, or fails to be born due to the negligence of another.
-However, it does not allow for anyone else to bring forward this claim against the mother of unborn child or against a physician under the following circumstances:
+Parents of an unborn child are included under the protection of the wrongful death statute and may bring an action for the unborn fetus that dies, or fails to be born due to the negligence of another.
+However, it does not allow for anyone else to bring forward this claim against the mother of an unborn child or against a physician under the following circumstances:

 - If the death was the result of a lawful medical procedure performed by the physician or healthcare provider with consent;

-- A person who dispenses, administers a drug in accordance with the law, if the death is the result of the dispensation or administration of the drug; or
+- A person who dispenses administers a drug in accordance with the law if the death is the result of the dispensation or administration of the drug; or

-- A physician or health care provider licensed in this state, if the death indirectly or directly is caused by, associated with, arises of, or relates to a lawful health or medical care practice or procedure.
+- A physician or health care provider licensed in this state if the death indirectly or directly is caused by, associated with, arises of, or relates to a lawful health or medical care practice or procedure.

 These prevent lawsuits for fetus deaths against the mother of the fetus and the doctor.

-Furthermore, claims from unborn children can be brought by a mother who suffered an accident, auto accident, slip and fall, or other accident.
+Furthermore, claims from unborn children can be brought by a mother who suffered an accident, auto accident, a slip and fall, or other accident.
 The right belongs to the fetus’ mother and father alone.

-Wrongful Death Attorneys You can Trust
+Wrongful Death Attorneys You Can Trust

 The Lawyers at Adley Law Firm understand the devastating loss of a loved one.
 We have been helping families and estates recover from these losses.
 We would be honored if you give us the opportunity to represent you.